Do you often find yourself looking for answers to questions like:

 The time and money saved can be used to make actual business decisions that positively affect the growth of your company.

 When the process was first launched, it might have been perfectly suited to what you were hoping to achieve.
 But as time goes by, processes need to be updated.
-There could be a lot of time wasted that could be saved and used on other processes.
+There could be a lot of time wasted that can be saved and used on other processes by simply managing workflows.

-Here are a few things that you can do to make sure your processes are running as you need them to be:
+Here are a few things you can do to manage your workflow processes to ensure they are running as you need them to be:

 Make a complete list of all the business workflows that are operating in your organization.
-This gives you an idea of how many workflows you have, and how many you’ll need to revisit to check on their performance.
+This will give you an idea of how many workflows you have, and how many you’ll need to revisit to check on their performance.

 It doesn’t make sense to try and optimize every workflow since there’s bound to be certain processes that rank a lot more on priority than others.
 So, rank all your workflows according to how important they are to your business.
 Once you’ve done that, you can work on streamlining them based on the importance they hold.

 Understand what each step of the workflows does, and see which areas can be improved.
-This gives you a microscopic perspective into the workings of each process.
+This will provide a microscopic perspective into the workings of each process.
 Once you’ve done that, implement the new changes in a test environment and see if the changes have the effect that you desire on them.

 The people involved in the process are the ones who know the workflows from up-close.
 You’ll get good feedback from them, since they’re going to find which features and processes are easier to work with than others.
 They can clearly see which aspects of the workflows impact them the most.

 Ask for feedback because it helps you to further optimize and streamline your processes.
 A good start is to document process performance so that you can use the information to improve it later.

 Automating these tasks can help you save time that your staff would need to dedicate to this.
 You can automate this through form automation as well.
 Check out some of the best form automation software that can be utilized to do this.